craiglymus/ExpressLab/README.md

   ```
   Dig into those and see what they look like.

 3. Next edit `app.js` to run the same ajax call as above and console log the data.
-Remember to put your ajax call inside the handler for the document ready event: `$(document).on('ready', function() {})`.
+Remember to put your ajax call inside the handler for the document ready event: `$(document).on('ready', () => {})`.
 Consider moving the success handling function definition outside the ajax call, since it's about to get more complicated!

 3. Once you have that, edit `app.js` to display this data on your `index.html` page using jQuery.
 Decide how you want it to look.  **Hint:** You might also find it useful to edit `index.html`!